 Retail banking is also known as consumer banking and an alternative job title is relationship banker.

-As a retail banker at a junior level you'll typically need to:
+As a retail banker you may need to:

-- understand customer needs, recommending suitable products and making sales
+- understand customer needs, recommend suitable products and make sales.

-Once you've progressed to manager of a retail bank branch, you'll be need to:
+Once you've progressed to manager of a retail bank branch, you may need to:

 - deal with customer complaints that can’t be solved by front‑line staff